 The major is designed for students planning to begin entry level careers or enter graduate school.
-Completing an internship and Elementary Spanish I (SPAN 1113) and Elementary Spanish II (SPAN 1123) are recommended for all majors.
+Completing an internship is recommended for all majors.

 A minimum of 18 residency credit hours in the major should be taken at SNU, with at least nine at the upper-division level.
 These courses should be chosen in consultation with a faculty advisor from the Department of Sociology.